 The Benefits of the Urban Forest & Green Spaces

-Urban forest refers to the trees and vegetation within any given area, on both private and public land.
-Retaining and installing trees and vegetation is one of the most viable options for building climate change resilience.
-Trees provide cooling from shade and lower local temperatures through a process called evapotranspiration.
+There are many benefits to trees and green spaces.
+Trees provide cooling from shade and lower local temperatures through a process called Evapotranspiration.
 These cooling benefits can help reduce our energy demands and ultimately our utility bills.

 The Urban Forest Strategic Plan

-The Urban Forest Strategic Plan outlines actions that will increase tree coverage and green spaces in public areas for the benefit of everyone.
+One of the ways in which Local Governments, nationally and internationally, are building climate change resilience is through the retention and expansion of the urban forest.
+The City of Melville adopted the Urban Forest Strategic Plan 2017-2036, Part A: City Controlled Land.
+The Plan outlines actions that will increase tree coverage and green spaces in public areas for the benefit of everyone.